department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-If you need help filing a disability claim, you may want to work with an accredited Veterans Service Officer (VSO), claims agent, or attorney.
-These accredited representatives are trained and certified to help you.
-VSOs may work for Veterans Service Organizations (which are also known as "VSOs"), as well as for local government offices.
-In addition to helping with claims, VSOs can help you understand insurance, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.
-We trust these professionals because they’re trained in the claims process and can help you with VA-related needs.
+If you need help filing a claim, you may want to work with an accredited Veterans Service Officer, claims agent, or attorney.
+We trust these professionals because they’re trained and certified in the claims process and can help you with VA-related needs.
+Veterans Service Officers may work for Veterans Service Organizations (both are called VSOs), as well as for local government offices.
+Veterans Service Organizations advocate on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
+Find out more about accredited representatives and how they can help you.

-Veterans Service Organizations also advocate on behalf of Veterans and Servicemembers as well as their dependents and survivors.
-They may also provide additional resources to Veterans, such as helping with transportation to medical appointments or emergency funds.

 </div>

 <div class="feature" markdown="0" itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">What does it take to be a VSO on accredited representative?</h3>
+<h3 itemprop="name">What does it take to be an accredited representative or VSO?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">